 Anticipate Any Common Threats

 Your system probably has a few likely threats you’re already anticipating.
-Make sure that you mentioned these to your penetration tester so they can leverage such attacks to see how your business would fare under a “real” attack.
+Make sure that you mention these to your penetration tester so they can leverage such attacks to see how your business would fare under a “real” attack.

 Don’t Overblow Your Expectations